 Directory to help consumers find nursing homes and assisted living facilities.
 Browse this database of members in the LeadingAge (formerly American Association of Homes and Services for the Aging, AAHSA) to find nursing homes, assisted living facilities, independent living, adult day care and home & community-based services.
 Shaped by not-for-profit values

-State-by-state obesity rates for adults from 2016 to 2018.
-CDC collected prevalence data shown in the maps through CDC’s Behavioral Risk Factor Surveillance System (BRFSS).
+State-by-state obesity rates for adults from 2017 to 2019.
+CDC collected self-reported prevalence data shown in the maps through CDC’s Behavioral Risk Factor Surveillance System (BRFSS).
 Updated September 2020.
 Obesity is a risk factor for severe COVID-19 disease.

 Medicare reported its average allowed cost for established patients’ physician office visit in 2012: $69 for CPT code 99213 (the most common office visit), $102 for 99214.
 For new patients, office visit 99203 was $103, and 99204 was $158 Allowed by Medicare.
 More allowed costs and Medicare payments are shown, including ear wax removal ($49 allowed) and Annual wellness visit for new Medicare enrollees ($165 allowed, and $165 paid by Medicare).
 Average payments exclude the amount the patient pays directly for co-pays and deductibles.
 Consumers are expected to know CPT codes and how to use Excel files.
 2012 data published Sept.
 2013.
 No updates as of February 2020.

 Find out what Medicare paid for certain types of office visits and procedures in 2012.
 Average doctor’s price is NOT SHOWN, but only the allowed amount determined by Medicare, and how much Medicare paid on average (for every state).
 Must know how to use Excel files and billing code knowledge would also be helpful.
 Medicare paid $49 for a 99213 office code (15 minute office visit for an established patient) and $73 for a 25-minute office visit, and just $101 for a 60-minute visit (est. patients).
 If the patient was new, Medicare paid $73 on average for a 30 minute visit, and $116 for 45 minutes.
 Medicare’s annual wellness visit was paid at $165 for new enrollees, then $111 for subsequent annual visits.
 The most common EKG was paid at $14, ear wax removal at $36, pneumonia or annual flu shot at $23.
 Difficult file to use.
 Terribly dated; last updated Sept.
 2013